yanghengqiang/45/Setup.md

    gulp run
    ```

 Your server should be listening to port 3000 by default.
-You can change any of the default parameters by editing the `server/config.json` file.
+You can change any of the default parameters by editing the `config.json` file.

 ### Bluemix Installation
 This assumes you've already signed up for a [IBM Bluemix](http://ibm.biz/bluemixsg) and [IBM Bluemix DevOps Services](https://hub.jazz.net) account.

-Click the "Deploy to Bluemix button below.
+Click the "Deploy to Bluemix" button below.

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/huytd/agar.io-clone/agar-io-clone.git)

--or-
+Or...

  1. Clone the project to your own github repository.
  2. Go to [IBM Bluemix DevOps Services](https://hub.jazz.net/) and [Create a Project](https://hub.jazz.net/create).